ZacharyWesterman/paisley/README.md

 </td>
 <td>

-**PAISLey** (Plasma Automation / Instruction Scripting Language) is a scripting language designed to allow for easy command-based behavior scripting.
-The purpose of this language is NOT to be fast.
-Instead, Paisley is designed to be a simple, light-weight way to chain together more complex behavior (think NPC logic, device automation, etc.).
+**Paisley** is a scripting language designed to allow for easy command-based behavior scripting.
+It's designed to be a simple, light-weight way to chain together more complex behavior from existing commands, while also having a "batteries included" mindset when it comes to manipulating the output of those commands.
-This language is meant to make complex device logic very easy to implement, while also being as easy to learn as possible.
+As such, there is a whole suite of operations and functions for quick and easy data manipulation.

 </td>
 </tr>